mahesh-hegde-nutanix/carrier-pigeon/README.md

     Update @my_pkg/api_client.go update method to make PATCH requests with only changed fields.
     ```

-* Click copy context, context will be copied to your clipboard
+* Click copy context; context & instructions will be copied to your clipboard.

-* Paste it in web chat UI (such as Gemini) and get the answer.
+* Paste it in the web chat UI (such as Gemini) and get the answer.

-    * Tip: If the context too large to paste, save it to a file using `pbpaste` and then upload.
+* At this point the answer can be two things
+    * A human readable answer to something you asked.
+In this case continue the conversation from the web UI itself.
+    * A tool call in JSON code block, or a SEARCH-REPLACE diff

-* Copy the whole answer using copy button in the bottom of the answer.
+        * copy it back to the extension using the `PASTE` button

-* Paste back in the VSCode / Cursor by with `Paste` button.
-    * The prompt instructs the model to included edits and tool calls in JSON as fenced code blocks.
-This is the same strategy used by libraries like `instructor` when the models didn't have tool calls yet (2 years ago).
-    * You need to approve any tool calls (read files, run command, edits).
-    * If the agent response contains diffs in the specified format, they will be auto applied.
-Look out for `Copy errors` below the pasted text - few times the diff may not apply.
+        * The extension runs the tool or file edit.
+        * If it was a tool (run_cmd or read_files), you will be asked to confirm and the result will get copied to your clipboard.
+Paste the tool result back into the UI and continue the conversation.
+        * If it was an edit, the edit will be applied to the files.

 ## Development / Installation
 I haven't published this extension.

-You can install it with some NPM nonsense instead.
+You can install it with NPM.

+Firstly, clone this repo.

-Install Node 24.
+Then install Node 24.
 Eg: on RH-derived Linux systems

 ```bash
 sudo dnf module enable nodejs:24